 Formal structure: A nonprofit organization exists as a legal entity in its own right and separately from its founder(s).
 Incorporation puts the nonprofit's mission and structure above the personal interests of individuals associated with it.
 Learn more about nonprofit boards.

 Limited liability: Under the law, creditors and courts are limited to the assets of the nonprofit organization.
 The founders, directors, members, and employees are not personally liable for the nonprofit's debts.
 However, there are exceptions.
-A person cannot use the corporation to shield illegal or irresponsible acts on his/her part.
+A person cannot use the corporation to shield illegal or irresponsible acts on their part.
 Also, directors have a fiduciary responsibility; if they do not perform their jobs in the nonprofit's best interests, and the nonprofit is harmed, they can be held liable.
-Learn more about accountability.
+Learn more about the legal duties of nonprofit boards.

 Given these advantages, why would you not want to incorporate as a nonprofit?